 This method is successful thanks to the fusion of ceramic and glass: the porcelain brings to the piece its stability during the firing process and the glass provides brilliancy and translucency.
 Together, the two materials also give the feel, shine and weight of a natural agate, while their incompatibility causes the glass to crack, thus creating this expected « quartz effect ».

 Series of a necklace and various bracelets.
-Porcelain, glass, glaze & grog.
+Porcelain, glass & glaze.